fluencelabs/docs/docs/build-mvm/quickstarts/your_first_lambda.md

   custom
 ```

 Depending on your previous use, or lack thereof, Fluence CLI may install multiple dependencies including the [Rust toolchain](https://www.rust-lang.org/), which will take a minute.
-Eventually, you should see a mesage similar to:
+Eventually, you should see a message similar to:

 ```bash
 Successfully initialized Fluence CLI project template at <your path>/hello-world